Ynyswen is a Grade II listed building in the Carmarthenshire local planning authority area, Wales. First listed on 1 April 2003. House.

 Description

-The entrance hall has a late C19 quarry-tile floor.
-The kitchen to the L has a flagged floor and replaced lintel to the fireplace.
-Cross beams are of re-used timber.
-The main full-height dog-leg stair is in the rear wing, has turned newels and plain balusters, probably C18.
-The second parlour, added in the rear wing, has panelled reveals, a neo-classical round-headed niche with fluted pilasters in a former doorway.
+Inside, the entrance hall has a late 19th-century quarry-tile floor.
+The kitchen to the left has a flagged floor and a replaced lintel over the fireplace.
+Cross beams are formed from re-used timber.
+The main, full-height dog-leg stair is located within the rear wing and features turned newels and plain balusters, likely dating from the 18th century.
+A second parlour, added to the rear wing, has panelled reveals and a neo-classical round-headed niche with fluted pilasters incorporated into what was formerly a doorway.
 The dog-leg stair to the cellar has a combination of oak and slate treads.
-The basement of the outshut has a large fireplace with replaced lintel, and a bread oven.
-The roof of the main range and rear wing have pegged trusses.
-One of the trusses in the main range is dated 1831.
+The outshut’s basement contains a large fireplace with a replaced lintel, and a bread oven.
+The roofs of the main range and rear wing are supported by pegged trusses; one truss in the main range bears a date of 1831.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.